 In business, everything boils down to revenue.
 Every activity of a business is directed toward achieving greater and greater top line.
 A simple analogy could be of the heart and the body.
-Just like a heart pumps blood into the body to keep it alive, revenue keeps a business running and in absence of which the whole body would collapse same as with content marketing.
+Just like a heart pumps blood into the body to keep it alive, revenue keeps a business running and in absence of which the whole body would collapse same as with online content marketing.

 What precedes revenue is lead generation.
 Leads are the future prospects for a business which eventually gets converted and brings in revenue.